 Criterion 1.2 Materials provide opportunities for rich and rigorous evidence-based discussions and writing about texts to build strong literacy skills.
-Indicator 1 Materials include explicit instruction of the grade-level grammar and usage standards, with opportunities for application in context.
+Indicator 1I Materials include explicit instruction of the grade-level grammar and usage standards, with opportunities for application in context.

-Scoring: 2 points 1 point 0 points Materials meet ALL of the requirements of this indicator.
-Materials DO NOT meet ALL of the requirements of this indicator.
-Materials DO NOT meet ANY of the requirements of this indicator.
-Materials include explicit instruction of grammar and usage standards for the grade level.
-Materials include authentic opportunities for students to demonstrate application of skills in context, including applying grammar and Materials include explicit instruction of grammar and usage standards for the grade level.
-Materials include authentic opportunities for students to demonstrate application of skills in context, including applying grammar and Materials include explicit instruction of grammar and usage standards for the grade level.
-Materials include authentic opportunities for students to demonstrate application of skills in context, including applying grammar and convention skills to writing.
+- Materials include explicit instruction of grammar and usage standards for the grade level. - Materials include authentic opportunities for students to demonstrate application of skills in context, including applying grammar and convention skills to writing.

+- Materials include explicit instruction of grammar and usage standards for the grade level. - Materials include authentic opportunities for students to demonstrate application of skills in context, including applying grammar and convention skills to writing.

+- Materials include explicit instruction of grammar and usage standards for the grade level. - Materials include authentic opportunities for students to demonstrate application of skills in context, including applying grammar and convention skills to writing.
-convention skills to writing.

 Grammar and conventions are taught in a sequence consistent with the demands of the standards and are integrated with the reading and writing instruction.
-Some grammar, mechanics, and conventions may be taught explicitly (e.g., to introduce a concept), but materials should provide opportunities for students to grow their fluency with these standards through practice and application.
+Some grammar, mechanics, and conventions may be taught explicitly (e.g., to introduce a concept) but materials should provide opportunities for students to grow their fluency with these standards through practice and application.
 Across a school year, materials should promote and build to students being able to apply conventions and other aspects of language within their own writing.

 "The Language standards include the essential "rules" of standard written and spoken English, but they also approach language as a matter of craft and informed choice among alternatives" (CCSS Introduction, p.
-8)
+8).